 Two TV ads promoted Baileys and featured an arrangement of the Dance of the Sugar Plum Fairy from the Nutcracker ballet throughout:

 a.
 The ad opened with three women arriving at a party and each receiving a glass of Baileys.
 One of the women made eye contact with a man across the room who then approached and commenced dancing with her in a ballet style.
 Another male

-who had watched the couple from a balcony, jumped down to the floor and, flanked by his friends, joined the dance.
-At that point, the music increased in pace and the dance became more confrontational in style as the group of men tried to separate
+character, who had watched the couple from a balcony, jumped down to the floor and, flanked by his friends, joined the dance.
+At that point, the music increased in pace and the dance became more confrontational in style as the group of men tried

-the couple and grab the female lead away.
+to separate the couple and grab the female lead away.
 The male leads were shown dancing together, spinning and kicking as they leapt towards and away from one another.
-At one point the female character stepped between the men before being grabbed by one of
+At one point the female character stepped between the men before being grabbed

-the group of men and later struggling free.
+by one of the group of men and later struggling free.
 The dance ended as the woman performed a pirouette with her leg extended, which appeared to strike the second man across the face.
-She then rejoined her friends, at which point text stating Spend time
+She then rejoined her friends, at which point text stating

 b.
 The ad was a shortened version of ad (a) and showed the same key scenes, including the confrontation between the male characters and the shot of the woman appearing to kick one of the men across the face.
 The ad also ended with the female lead